indrekots/aws-workshop/README.md

 service postgresql start
 ```

+It will download PostgreSQL and configure it to accept connections.

 Click next until you can configure security groups.
 Select your existing `db-sg` as the security group.
 Finally, launch the instance.
 Make sure you select your existing keypair.

-Repeat the same procedure but place the second DB instance into `db-2` subnet.
+Repeat the procedure but this time place the second DB instance into `db-2` subnet.

 Once instances have been created and provisioned, try to SSH into them via bastion host.
 If you're having trouble connecting, verify that security group rules and NACLs allow SSH connections.